consolesunleashed/sony-playstation-multi-output-frequency-oscillator/README.md

 PU-8 / PU-18

-- GPU Output is necessary for correct GPU clock in 50Hz and 60Hz console modes.
+- GPU output is necessary for correct GPU clock in 50Hz and 60Hz console modes.
-- Subcarrier Output A is not necessary because the GPU creates the correct PAL & NTSC subcarrier clocks in all regions.
+- Sub-A output is not necessary because the GPU creates the correct PAL & NTSC subcarrier clocks in all regions.
-- Subcarrier Output B can be used to force PAL60 operation for use with TVs that are incompatible with NTSC signals.
+- Sub-B output can be used to force PAL60 operation for use with TVs that are incompatible with NTSC signals.

 PU-20 / PU-22 / PU-23 / PM-41

-- GPU Output is necessary for correct GPU clock in 50Hz and 60Hz console modes.
+- GPU output is necessary for correct GPU clock in 50Hz and 60Hz console modes.
-- Subcarrier Output A is necessary to get correct PAL & NTSC subcarrier clocks in all regions.
+- Sub-A output is necessary to get correct PAL & NTSC subcarrier clocks in all regions.
-- Subcarrier Output B can be used to force PAL60 operation for use with TVs that are incompatible with NTSC signals.
+- Sub-B output can be used to force PAL60 operation for use with TVs that are incompatible with NTSC signals.

 ## Recommended Dual Clock Mod